2025–26 FC Barcelona Femení season

 The 2025–26 season is the 38th and current season in the history of FC Barcelona Femení.
-The team is competing in the domestic league, the Copa de la Reina, Supercopa de España Femenina and UEFA Women's Champions League as the defending champion of the first three titles after winning a domestic treble in the previous season.
+The team competed in and won each of the domestic league, the Copa de la Reina, the Supercopa de España Femenina and the UEFA Women's Champions League as the defending champion of the first three titles after winning a domestic treble in the previous season.
 The team played the final of the 2024–25 Copa Catalunya Femenina after its postponement, completing the quadruple, but were unable to enter the 2025–26 edition and defend the title due to rules changes.

+Barcelona won the 2025-26 Supercopa de España Femenina on 24 January 2026 for their sixth record-extending title and won the league title for the seventh consecutive season and for the eleventh time overall on 22 April 2026.

+On 23 May 2026, Barcelona completed the third continental treble and the second continental quadruple in the team's history by defeating Lyon 4–0 in the Champions League final, winning the Champions League for the fourth time overall.